dbt-labs/docs.getdbt.com/website/docs/guides/getting-started/getting-set-up/setting-up-snowflake.md

 1. Click on the "Snowflake" icon to set up your connection.
 2. Enter the following information under Snowflake settings.
-    * **Account:** Your account is going to be the url of your Snowflake trial account up to the period before snowflakecomputing.com.
-So, if this is the full url of my trial account: `oq65696.west-us-2.azure.snowflakecomputing.com` then the account will be: `oq65696.west-us-2.azure`.
+    * **Account:** Your account is located in the url of your Snowflake trial account, excluding the `snowflakecomputing.com`.
+The location of your account information will vary based on which version of Snowflake you are using.
+For Snowflake's Classic Console, your url may look like this: `oq65696.west-us-2.azure.snowflakecomputing.com`; if you're using the AppUI, or Snowsite, then the url may look like this: `snowflakecomputing.com/west-us-2.azure/oq65696`.
+In both of these instances, your account will be: `oq65696.west-us-2.azure`.
 You can read more about Snowflake account identifiers [here](https://docs.snowflake.com/en/user-guide/admin-account-identifier.html).
     * **Role:** Leave blank for now.
 You can update this to a default Snowflake role in the future.
     * **Database:** `analytics`.
 This tells dbt to create new models in the analytics database.
     * **Warehouse:** `transforming`.
 This tells dbt to use the transforming warehouse we created earlier.